aysucengiz/CENG795/blogs/blogblogblogblog.md

 From now on this will be the blog space since I do not want to have limited png.
 In my previous blogs I could not write to my will so here it is.
 Behold, pictures.

+Also, initially I was so scared of adding textures because it seemed like just the coding part took forever.
+Turns out debugging wasn't as hard.

 ---
 # Texture Maps